argoproj/applicationset/docs/Generators-SCM-Provider.md

 The SCM Provider generator uses the API of an SCMaaS provider (eg GitHub) to automatically discover repositories within an organization.
 This fits well with GitOps layout patterns that split microservices across many repositories.

-Support is currently limited to GitHub, but PRs are welcome to add more SCM providers.

 ```yaml
 apiVersion: argoproj.io/v1alpha1